Technical deep dive

 In theory it can be any storage, which gives a lot of flexibility in future configurations.
 Currently, all the passed hits are batched and pushed to a worker.Publisher implementation.
 This means, that you can have as many receivers as you want, but on the other side of the queue (worker.Consumer) you'll have only one instance.

-3. Queue Processing
+3. Queue processing

 Queue implemented for tracker-api is generic, and can be used in later steps (for example after session is closed and before it's written to the warehouse - currently it's not - for quicker MVP delivery).
 It's implemented in worker package.